Connor Wilkinson: Hollyoaks

 In January 2010, Hollyoaks series producer Lucy Allan quit her role and was replaced by Paul Marquess, who immediately began a revamp of the series.
 Several characters were axed and new signings were revealed.
 The O'Connor family were the third new family to be announced, with former Brookside actress Alexandra Fletcher being cast as the stepmother of the Liverpudlian family.
 Marquess commented on the family: "We're very excited about the arrival of the O'Connors who burst onto screens in August with a very dramatic storyline.
 And I'm personally very excited to work with the fantastic Alex Fletcher again."

 After Finn's arrival, it was announced that he and Amber Sharpe would be involved in an underage sex storyline.
 Hollyoaks, teaming up with Channel 4 Education's Battlefront web series would explore sex involving two 12-year-olds, which would lead to Amber's pregnancy.

 Wlkinson said of the story "I play the youngest of the O’Connor family and almost immediately Finn landed himself in trouble!
 It was fantastic to be involved in such a strong storyline right from the start."

 The character last appeared on 19 September 2011, however his departure was only announced in August 2012 by series producer Emma Smithwick.

-Wilkinson's latest work has been at the Liverpool Empire Theatre where he played Lyle in Footloose (musical) and played a supporting T-Bird in Grease (musical).
+Wilkinson appeared at the Liverpool Empire Theatre where he played Lyle in the musical Footloose and a supporting T-Bird in Grease.